Verging on the Impossible: 12 Actual Training Methods of the Shaolin Monks

 This exercise trains the arms, chest, and stomach muscles and develops what Shaolins call ‘the flows of the inner force’.
 Shaolin students select a tree, wrap their arms around it, squeeze it tightly, and try to pull it out.
 They repeat the exercise several times a day, every day.
 After the first year of training, the first results start to show.
 Once the arms, chest, and stomach muscles strengthen, the force increases and students are able to shake the trunk until some leaves begin to fall.
 Shaolin students must practice this daily exercise intensively throughout their lives and apply constant force to loosen the roots.
 Upon mastery, students have the force to uproot fully grown trees and lift their entire weight rounding it with both arms.
 In combat, Shaolin warriors clasping their opponents with both arms can inflict heavy (and even fatal) injuries.

-5. Iron Head (Tie Tou Gong)
+5. Training methods of the Shaolin monks: Iron Head (Tie Tou Gong)

 Shaolin students wrap their heads with layers of a soft fabric (usually silk) and start hitting it against a wall a few times a day, every day.
 It is done gently, at first, to avoid brain injury.
 The purpose of the exercise is to harden the top of the head, the forehead, and the back of the head, and strengthen the skin, muscles, and bones.
 The practice also develops a student’s internal force and Qi.
 As the training progresses, the force and number of blows are gradually increased.
 After the first year, three layers of fabric come off every 100 days.
 Students enter their second stage of training once they have completely taken off all layers.
 They then begin to bang their bare heads against stone walls and branch out their practice by sleeping in headstand positions, knocking their skulls together, and trying to crumple stone slabs.
 Over the years, the bones in the skull are reshaped under the pressure.
 Similar exercises are used to strengthen the temples, eyes, nose, and mouth, until the entire head becomes as hard as a stone.
 The internal aspect of these exercises is crucial: without a strong Qi to round off the external force, the overall results are disappointing.
 The Iron Head method is used in Shaolin fights to knock down an opponent.
 Performing Shaolin acrobats often show off their Iron Head mastery by breaking sticks, bricks, or iron and steel bars atop their heads.
 In an extraordinary example, Shaolin Kung Fu Master Zhao Rui managed to run an electric drill to the side of his head for 10 seconds without even breaking the skin.